 Mid-Range to High-End

-Volcanoes national Park: Volcano House.
+Volcanoes National Park: Volcano House.

 Honokaa: If you have a big group, this place would be amazing and is right near Waipi’o Valley.
+Literally my dream house.

 Car Hire on the Big Island

 We needed a 4×4 for the Big Island, so we hired a Jeep from Car in Hawaii.
 They were one of the only places we could find that allowed you to take their 4×4 rental cars down into Waipi’o Valley or up to Mauna Kea.
 Check your rental agreement before you go to either.
 Even if you aren’t going down into the valley or up the mountain, I’d get a 4×4 either way for this island.